Rebecca Bitzer and Associates Supporting Staff

 Samantha is currently the lead intern at Rebecca Bitzer & Associates.
 She is a dietetics major at the University of Maryland, College Park graduating in the Spring of 2021.
 Samantha enjoys spending time with her dogs, going to Trader Joe’s and making others laugh.

 Haley is currently an intern at Rebecca Bitzer & Associates.
 She is a dietetics major at the University of Maryland, College Park, class of 2021.
+She is the assistant to our social media director.
 In her free time, she enjoys trying new dessert recipes, spending time with friends and family, and training for marathons and cross country races.

 Welcome to our Nutrition Counseling FAQs page where you will find answers to the most commonly asked questions.